3mcloud/hermes-rheo/README.md

 ## Contibuting

-Inquiries and suggestions can be directed to aperego[at]mmm.edu.
+Inquiries and suggestions can be directed to aperego[at]mmm.com.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)